pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 ;
 ```

-The `collections` and `collection_items`tables shown in the above SQL statement store the data of all GitHub repository collections in various areas.
+In the statement above, the `collections` and `collection_items` tables store the data of all GitHub repository collections in various areas.
 Each table has 30 rows.
+To get the order of issue creators, we need to associate the repository ID in the `collection_items` table with the real, 4.6-billion-row `github_events` table as shown below.

 ```